-Calculating The Settlement Value of Your Personal Injury Accident Claim
+Calculating The Settlement Value Of Personal Injury Claims

-However, our office will usually have a pretty good idea of a reasonable settlement range after your medical condition has stabilized.
+For example, our attorneys will typically get a better idea of a reasonable settlement range after your medical condition has stabilized.
 We rely on such factors as the extent and permanency of your injuries, the effect your injuries have had on your life, the amount and duration of your medical treatment, prior jury verdicts and/or arbitration awards received for similar injuries and my experience.
 Ultimately, the value of any given case is determined by the jury's verdict after a trial on the merits.